jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 ## Data Cleaning, Data Manipulation, and Data Exploration

 This dataset is already very well formatted, and I used SQL to clean the dataset.
-There is no duplicate data or irrelevant data.
+There was no duplicate data or irrelevant data.
 However, there were12 data that start_at was longer than end_at, which should be the opposite.
 Therefore, I flipped those data and updated the table so that start_at can be shorter than end_at to calculate the correct ride length.
 Also, 54 users have the same started_at and ended_at, and it might be a red flag.
 I still keep them in the dataset because it is a small number of users (compared to the 769,204 users).

 For more details, please see [the data cleaning, data manipulation, and data exploration file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/cyclistic_data_exploration.sql)